Tax Day 2017 Freebies: Where To Get Deals & Discounts Today?

 Tax Day 2017 Food & Drink Freebies

 Bertucci’s: Purchase a small pizza at lunch time for the low cost of $4.18.
-At dinner time, you can enjoy cheese, margheritas, or pepperoni pizzas for just $10.40 each.
+At dinner time, you can enjoy cheese, margaritas, or pepperoni pizzas for just $10.40 each.

 Bruegger’s Bagels: This bagel chain is claiming to offer a deal that is even “better than a refund.”
 For Tax Day 2017, customers can buy the big bagel bundle for $10.40 (a discount of $3.50).